Banhdit1/proxima/README.md

 - **Experience Levels**: Entry, Junior, Mid-Level, Senior, Lead, Executive
 - **Company Sizes**: Startup, Small, Medium, Large, Enterprise
 - **Skills & Location**: Free-form text for detailed requirements

+## Bluetooth Passive Matching Technology

+Proxima uses a Bluetooth Low Energy (BLE) broadcast system for passive, proximity-based matching:

+- **Automatic Discovery**: Your device broadcasts your user ID via Bluetooth when the app is active
+- **Privacy-First**: Only your anonymous user ID is broadcast, not personal information
+- **Proximity-Based**: Automatically discover other Proxima users nearby at events, conferences, or coworking spaces
+- **Passive Matching**: No need to manually search - connections happen automatically when you're in range
+- **Cross-Platform**: Works seamlessly on both iOS and Android devices

+This technology enables seamless networking by detecting when professionals with matching criteria are in the same physical space, facilitating organic connections without requiring active app engagement.

 # Getting Started